 About the stock.
 If you have made my Ultimate Turkey you will almost certainly have leftover stock.
 This is a great place to use it.

 2) Melt the butter in a large saucepan over low heat.
-Add the celery, onions, and apple, and cook over low heat for 5 minutes.
-Add the stock or water.
-Increase the heat to moderate and bring to a boil.
-Turn off the heat and allow to cool for 3 minutes.
+Add the celery and onions and cook over low heat for 5 minutes.
+Add the thyme, sage, cranberry raisins, salt, and pepper, and cook for only 1 minute.

 3) Pour the mixture over the bread.
-Add the thyme and sage to the bread mixture.
-Add the cranberry raisins, salt, and pepper, and mix well.
+Add the apples and stock.
 Taste and adjust the seasonings.

 4) Put the mixture in a large roasting pan.
 I use a ovenproof glass pan so I can make sure the bottom isn't burning.
 Set up a grill for 2-zone cooking and preheat to 325°F in the indirect side.
 Bake on the indirect side oven, covered, with foil for about 60 minutes until it is at least 160°F in the center.
 It should be golden and crisp on top, and firm but not too wet in the center.